-For the consignee, it is beneficial if he or she has multiple consignors shipping from the same location and same time.
+For the consignee, it is beneficial if they have multiple consignors shipping from the same location and same time.
 In such a case, the freight forwarder would combine the cargo from all shippers in one container.
 Also, the freight forwarder would issue separate FCRs to each shipper, but just one CBL (Carrier Bill of Lading) or SWB (Sea Waybill).
 It would save the consignee from customs clearance fees, as well as from maintaining several documents.

 Another benefit to the consignee is that the shipper normally has the right to modify some release instructions.
 These changes could be in the name of the consignee and destination if the carrier issues CBL or SWB.
-The shipper, however, gives up this right once he or she accepts the FCR.
+The shipper, however, gives up this right once they accept the FCR.
 Or after delivering the cargo to the freight forwarder.